mikaukora/6502/README.md

 # 6502 Emulator

-A Python-based emulator for the 8-bit MOS 6502 processor.
-This project is currently a work in progress.
+A Python-based emulator designed to help learn and experiment with 6502 assembly and machine language.
+This project is a work in progress, with a focus on understanding the inner workings of the 6502 processor.

 ## Features

 - Supports basic 6502 instructions and addressing modes.
 - Implements a simple CPU, bus, and memory model.
-- Can execute multiple instructions sequentially.
+- Can execute programs provided as raw binary files.
 - Provides unit tests to verify instruction execution.

 ## Supported Instructions